 The Starter may be assisted by other umpires under the authority of the Starter.
-The position of the Starter shall in principle be approximately 50 meters behind the line of the Start and shall be such that the Starter has a clear view of all boats and the starting signals are clearly visible to all crews on the Start line.
-A clearly distinguishing jacket should be worn by the Starter.
+The position of the Starter shall in principle be approximately 50 meters behind the line of the Start and shall be such that the Starter has a clear view of all boats and the starting signals are clearly visible to all crews on the Start line..